-Same scenario except the driver’s reaction time is increased by a half a second?
+In the same scenario except the driver’s reaction time is increased by half a second.
 The reaction time is now 2 seconds, which, at 40 MPH, translates into 117.6 feet to reach the brake pedal.
 (58.8 x 2) Which will leave the driver with about 62 feet (180 – 117.6) to stop a vehicle that needs 64 feet to stop, the driver will be 2 feet (62 – 64) into the emergency – not good.

 It is a safe bet to say that the threshold speed on a poorly lit road with low beams, under the best conditions, is 40 MPH.

 SCENARIO TWO – HIGH BEAMS